AMonoyios/CO3808-Thesis/README.md

 Worked on fixing bug in defocusing an interact point <br/>

 ### 20w23c:
+Finished focus controller   <br/>
-Finished focus controller, Finished interaction system
+Finished interaction system <br/>
 #### bugs:
 B5) Pending - When interacting with an object and leaving the interaction area the interaction doesn't "pause"  <br/>
 B6) Fixed - Small Interaction items don't work                                                                  <br/>

 ### 20w23d:
-Created model for coin and textures/materials for it, re-orginized files in unity <br/>
+Created model for coin and textures/materials for it  <br/>
+re-orginized files in unity                           <br/>

 ### 20w23e:
 Started model for loot chest <br/>